 Walter Benjamin, Illuminations [1955], trans. by Harry Zohn (New York: Schocken, 1969), p.
 83. Benjamin’s focus in ‘The Storyteller’ is on the demise of traditional oral storytelling practices, such as fairy tales or epic folk tales, and he blames not only modern social and historical factors but also the rise of the novel which isolates author and reader, preventing the exchange that is inherent in the spoken word.
-I do not, however, agree with Benjamin that the novel constructs a solitary world.
+I do not, however, agree with Benjamin that the novel constructs a solitary world because novels are written for readers.
 Although they may not foster a face-to-face dialogue as oral stories do, novels still anticipate communication and connection with an audience.
-See Hanna Meretoja, The Ethics of Storytelling: Narrative Hermeneutics, History, and the Possible (Oxford: Oxford University Press, 2018), pp. 11718.
+See also Hanna Meretoja, The Ethics of Storytelling: Narrative Hermeneutics, History, and the Possible (Oxford: Oxford University Press, 2018), pp. 117–18.